ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

   tmux send-keys -t "$sname" 'ssh ubuntu@$vmname' C-m }

-# Create a window for SSH connection to `gateway` and connects to it
+# Create a window for SSH connection to `gateway` and connect to it
 tmux new-window -t "$sname" -n ssh-gateway vm_ssh 0

-# Create a window for SSH connections to `control` VMs and connects to them
+# Create a window for SSH connections to `control` VMs and connect to them
 tmux new-window -t "$sname" -n ssh-controls for vmid in $(seq 1 3); do vm_ssh $vmid